 - It is an excellent moisturizer.
-Kesar is a potent moisturizer that helps you get rid of dry, acne-prone skin.
+Kesar is a potent moisturizer that helps eliminate dry, acne-prone skin.

 Saffron face packs

-The easiest and the most effective way of incorporating saffron in your skincare routine is in the form of a face pack.
-We are listing a few ingredients which you can pair saffron with to make an incredible face pack.
+The easiest and the most effective way of incorporating saffron into your skincare routine is in the form of a face pack.
+We list a few ingredients you can pair saffron with to make an incredible face pack.

 These face packs could help you relax, treat acne, reduce dark circles, and remove tan.

 Soak 5-6 strands of saffron in milk.
 In a blender, take 10-15 basil leaves, add saffron-infused milk to it and grind to produce a dense paste.
-Apply this paste on the face and neck for 15 minutes before lathering it off.
+Apply this paste to the face and neck for 15 minutes before lathering it.

-This face mask helps you get rid of the tan and discoloration of the neck.
+This face mask helps you eliminate the tan and discoloration of the neck.

 Use this mixture to scrub your body to exfoliate your body while moisturizing it at the same time.

-Infusing coconut oil or olive oil with a few strands of saffron and using this saffron-infused oil in your face masks benefits your skin incredibly.
+Infusing coconut oil or olive oil with a few strands of saffron and using this saffron-infused oil in your face masks benefits your skin.